coin-modeling-dev/docker-vnc-cpp-dev/README.md

 ### Dockerfile
 Build a container with this Dockerfile to create a nice desktop with sudo privileges.
 It is based on the image `consol/ubuntu-xfce-vnc`.
-There are other Linux distros supported.
+Centos and IceWM are also supported.
 See the [consol docker hub](https://hub.docker.com/r/consol/ubuntu-xfce-vnc/).

-To keep things simple, let's just apply naming conventions based on the value of $USER.
+Docker group:

-First, ensure you are in the group `docker` by checking `id -Gn`.
+* First, ensure you are in the group `docker` by checking `id -Gn`.
-To add yourself to the group: `sudo usermod -a -G docker ${USER}` (you will need to log out and log back in to activate the new membership).
+* To add yourself to the group: `sudo usermod -a -G docker ${USER}` (you will need to log out and log back in to activate the new membership).

-Your main decision: Use a new docker volume?
-Or use a home directory?
-I elected to use a new docker volume.
-On the other hand, if you use a directory as a volume then you can access your old files from the new image.
+Volume:
 * Use a new docker volume: `docker volume create vol-${USER} && export VOLUME="vol-${USER}"`
 * Use your home directory: `export VOLUME="/home/${USER}"`